InnerSourceCommons/InnerSourcePatterns/meta/contributor-handbook.md

 	- Patterns (`pattern-*.md`)

 - Validation requirements:
-	- Is partially validated by at least one known instance
+	- Is validated by at least one known instance
-		- Or: pattern warrants to still be included (e.g. because validation is not feasible in the foreseeable future)
+		- Alternatively: key elements of the pattern have been validated in separate contexts and, in consequence, it is justified to believe the full solution will function

 - Content requirements:
 	- Complies with the [patterns format](pattern-template.md)